pebri86/esplay-nes/README.rst

 Display
 -------

-To display the NES output, please connect a 160x128 1,8" ST7735R SPI display to the ESP32 in this way:
+To display the NES output, please connect a 160x128 1,8" ST7735R or ILI9341 SPI display to the ESP32 in this way:

     ==========  =======================
     Pin         GPIO